 A well-designed belt surface supports both the secure transport of the goods conveyed as well as the process where the belt is employed.
 Careful selection is essential in order to find the right belt for each conveying or processing application.

 For further information see the surface selection table.

 The strength class of each belt is determined by its traction layer material, or the composition of the fabric.
 The fabric is generally embedded within polymers (thermoplastics or elastomers), which protect it from external influences like humidity or light, as well as from mechanical damage through wear.
 Despite its low thickness, the tensile fabric provides both strength and longitudinal flexibility, which is essential for dealing with the pulley dimensions and nosebar diameters involved.

 Our conveyor and processing belts are produced in open length coils.
 To run on a machine the belts are cut to the appropriate widths and lengths, and joined to form a closed loop.
-Depending on the belt materials, the belt is made endless using adhesives (Thermofix method), or with our adhesive-free Flexproof joining method.
+Depending on the belt materials, the belt is made endless using adhesives (Thermofix method), with our adhesive-free Flexproof joining method, or with mechanical fasteners (lacing).
 For details see Fabrication.